1 -

 element

-a piece of wood .
+a slice of cork.
 It

-was hence called
+was called

 calamite

-(reed) in the languages around the Mediterranean.
+reed) in the languages around the Mediterranean.

 The